-2.5.2 NYSM/LP 6479
+2.5.2 NYSM/LP 6479 (vicinity)

 The cable route passes near this very broadly delineated archeological site.
-There is no associated information with recordation form, but since this is a New York State Museum (NYSM) site it is assumed to be precontact in date.
+There is no associated information with the recordation form, but since this is a New York State Museum (NYSM) site it is assumed to be precontact in date.
 It is an area of elevated sensitivity, rather than direct observation of archeological material.
+The site is mapped near the cable route.
 The NYSHPO has not made a determination of eligibility for the site.

-2.5.3 Golub Late Archaic Site (09305.000255)
+2.5.3 Golub Late Archaic Site (09305.000255) (vicinity)

 This precontact Archaic site was located by systematic archeological testing in 2000.
-The material consisted of a Late archaic projectile point, a bifacial too, and debitage.
+The material consisted of a Late Archaic projectile point, a bifacial tool, and debitage.
+The site lies in the Town of Rotterdam.
 The NYSHPO has not made a determination of National Register eligibility for the site, although the site was recommended as not eligible by the excavators after Phase II investigation (Hartgen Archeological Associates 2020).

-2.5.4 NYSM 7330, Army Depot
+2.5.4 NYSM 7330, Army Depot Vicinity

 This is another site with little data or details.
+It appears to lie just to the east of the current cable route.
 No testing or monitoring are recommended for this site, as most of this portion of the route is previously disturbed.
-The NYSHPO has not made a determination of National Register eligibility for the site
+The NYSHPO has not made a determination of National Register eligibility for the site.